Back

 Indie Hackers

 The startup community focused on helping entrepreneurs increase profits from their projects.
-Startuppers describe their financial goals, product idea and find a tech co-founder for their startup.
+Startuppers describe their financial goals and product ideas and find a tech co-founder for their startup.
 There is also a forum where users share the success stories and methodologies that they used.
 Also, they publish ideas and offer help in carrying out projects.
 Currently, there are 31,719 indie hackers on the platform.

 5. Hire a CTO and turn them into cofounder